Toloka/docs/en/toloka-apps/concepts/cloud-storage.md

 ## Photo hosting {#image-hosting}

 Some photo hosting services are free and don't require registration.
 This way you can quickly and easily upload your files and get links to them.
 But they have limitations.
 For example, [wampi](https://wampi.ru/?lang=en) doesn't allow people to use their service for commercial purposes.
 Images uploaded without creating an account can be deleted if they are not accessed for a year.
-We recommend you to read the terms of use before using photo hosting services.
+We recommend that you read the terms of use before using photo hosting services.

 {% note info %}